radian-software/riju/doc/selfhosting.md

 The main utility of having this as an explicit environment variable is that Terraform respects it and won't always ask you what region to use.

+### DOMAIN

+This is the base hostname you will be hosting Riju at (e.g.
+`riju.codes`).
+Even if you plan to host on a subdomain of your domain, set this to the apex.
+It's just used for TLS certificate provisioning.

 ### S3\_BUCKET